Watch: Heavy rains, thunderstorms hit Dubai; public safety alert issued

 Motorists are advised to drive carefully and follow instructions provided by the authority.

-In a video, heavy rain can be seen lashing in Duba's Abu Hail, as gusty winds blow along.
+In a video, heavy rain can be seen lashing in Dubai's Abu Hail, as gusty winds blow along.
 Residents ran to take cover under buildings, soaked due to the rain.

-Nature's light show has taken over the skies as thunder and lightning strike Dubai.
+Nature's light show took over the skies as thunder and lightning struck Dubai.

 In a video shared by Storm Centre, Dubai's iconic Burj Khalifa is seen having its classic moment with lightning striking its tip.

+Videos shared with Khaleej Times showed roads flooded as drivers battled foot-high water levels.
+Here is one:

+A cleaner in Al Quoz, Dubai, rain-suited up as he went about his job despite the heavy downpour on Friday.

-In a video taken by KT staffer Shihab, morning drivers and school buses in Sharjah can be seen getting through waterlogged roads.
+In a video taken by KT staffer Shihab, morning drivers and school buses in Sharjah can be seen getting through waterlogged roads, as others wait for taxis and buses to go about their normal routine.

 The National Centre of Meteorology put out orange and yellow alerts throughout the country warning residents of hazardous weather in the case of outdoor activities.